mblayman/mattlayman.com/site/2015/ambidextrous.md

 blog: True
 title: "We're all ambidextrous"
 date: 2015-12-30T12:00:00Z
+summary: >-
-summary: Our brains are amazingly flexible.
+  Our brains are amazingly flexible.
+  My trip to the dentist taught me a lesson about human behavior and abilities.
 template: writing.j2

 ---